-From Staff Reports
+Tennessee: From Staff Reports – GO Tri

 Produced and directed by a team of five filmmaking sisters, “Kings, Queens and In-Betweens” addresses the complex subject of gender identity by documenting the lives — on stage and off — of eight drag performers.
 Through the lens of entertainment, fun and reams of duct tape, the film is the first to include the entire gender performance spectrum.

 “‘How can there be so many films about drag, but not one that talks about kings and queens?’
 I thought, ‘not one that addresses transgender performers alongside queens and kings?’ ” says director Gabrielle Burton of Five Sisters Productions.
 “It seemed an obvious subject for a film, because these performers are, in one sense, all doing the same thing — making us look at gender in a whole new light.”

-Five-and-a-half-years ago, when Gabrielle Burton was introduced by a friend to the world of drag entertainment in her hometown of Columbus, Ohio, she saw an opportunity to “push minds to think a little more expansively.”
+When Gabrielle Burton was introduced by a friend to the world of drag entertainment in her hometown of Columbus, Ohio, she saw an opportunity to “push minds to think a little more expansively.”
 “We are raised wanting to categorize in the blink of an eye, and it is difficult to not continue with familiar binary-based assumptions,” she says.
 “This isn’t easy stuff, and it’s laden with assumptions, judgment and sometimes fear, anger or emotional pain, but it’s critical that we think and talk about this important issue.”
 Since Five Sisters Productions started the project, the ideas of family, LGBTQ discrimination, and identity have become topics for daily news and national political issues.
 “I see KQIB as part of a movement to encourage positive understanding of the real and complex issues we face in our society when thinking about gender and sexuality,” Gabrielle Burton says.

 Her sister Ursula Burton is a producer and actor who has had recurring roles on “The Office,” “Grey’s Anatomy” and the BBC hit “My Family.”
 In addition to Gabrielle and Ursula, Five Sisters Productions includes Maria, Jennifer and Charity Burton.
 Social projects and grassroots activism are at the heart of their work, including donating the proceeds from film releases to organizations such as Habitat for Humanity.
-KQIB was partially funded by a 2013 Kickstarter campaign.
+KQIB was partially funded by a Kickstarter campaign.